 The therapy is a non-invasive and drug-free alternative to opioids.
 Medications can be addictive and produce side effects such as nausea, constipation, and drowsiness.
 Cold laser therapy has no known side effects.
 People with epilepsy and cancer should not get laser treatment.
 Pregnant women should also avoid getting LLLT.

 It is helpful to realize that devices obtained OTC are not usually effective.
 You will find many products available online, but some may not be safe.
-Experts recommend that the therapy be performed by a certified and qualified healthcare professional.
+Clinicians recommend that the therapy be performed by a certified and qualified healthcare professional.

 For more on the benefits of cold laser therapy for knee pain, visit South Bay Wellness Center at (408) 642-6060 to reach our office in San Jose, California.